Ruellia noctiflora: Description

 The plant grows to 16 in with oval, pointed, usually stalkless leaves up to 2.8 in long borne in pairs on thin, hairy, purplish stems.
 It bears white, trumpet-shaped, five-petalled flowers 3 in long and 4 in across; these open at night and fall by mid-morning, and are pollinated by hawk moths, whose long proboscises allow them to reach the nectar held at the base of the flower.
 The resulting fruit is a capsule .8 in long with the long style retained, resting among the five long spikey sepals.
 When ripe it splits in half longitudinally, discharging the seed.
 Unusually for the genus no cleistogamous flowers are formed.

 Habitat

-R. noctiflora is generally a wetlands plant and prefers longleaf pine savanna.
+R. noctiflora is generally a wetland plant and prefers longleaf pine savanna.
 The principal threats to it (besides outright habitat destruction) are suppression of the fires needed to clear out the understory, and competition from invasive species, particularly cogon grass.

 Hybridization studies with other North American Ruellia species suggest a close relationship with Ruellia caroliniensis, which grows across the United States southeast.